-CAP: Provide appropriate training to all staff who have been identified to participate on Sexual Abuse Incident Reviews and provide proof of training to the auditor.
-Readdress the current Sexual Abuse Incident Review and ensure that it meets all requirements of the policy and standard and addresses any corrective action.
+CAP: Provide appropriate training to all staff who has been identified to participate on Sexual Abuse Incident Reviews and provide proof of training to the auditor.

 Response: The agency created a Sexual Misconduct Incident Review Training that addresses all areas of the incident report review.
 This training was provided to the identified staff who will be comprised of the review team, as well as to SIU and OI.
 Training was completed on November 1, 2016, January 26, 2017 and February 3, 2017 and proof of training was provided to the auditor.
 The Incident Review information is documented in the incident database, under the appropriate tabs.
 There are areas within these screens that allow for the documentation of all required components, including any corrective action.
 A sample of the incident review screens were provided to the auditor.
-The facility readdressed the one Sexual Abuse Incident Review report and this was provided to the auditor to ensure it contained all required parts of the standard, as well as addressing any corrective action that would be implemented.